patrick-llgc/Learning-Deep-Learning/paper_notes/drivevlm.md

 	- meta-action eval: generate semantically equivalent alternatives and then do a max common length match.

 #### Technical details
+- Key frame selection logic: In most challenging scenarios, a **keyframe** is the moment before a significant change in speed or direction is required.
+We select this keyframe 0.5s to 1s earlier than the actual maneuver, based on comprehensive testing, to guarantee an optimal reaction time for decision-making.
 - Dense cost maps is unreliable as it heavily depends on costs tailored through human experience and the trajectory sampling distribution.
 - Driving caption datasets: most only focusing on perception and does not cover planning, and the scenarios are typically easy.